 - ¼ cup apple cider vinegar

 - 1 tablespoon poppy seeds

-Combine all ingredients except poppy seeds in a blender and process at low speed for 45 seconds.
+- Combine the vinegar, honey, onion, mustard, and salt in a blender and process at low speed for 45 seconds while you very slowly pour in the oil in a steady stream.
 Pour dressing into the jar you'll be using to store it.

-Add poppy seeds to the dressing in the jar and shake to combine.
+- Add poppy seeds to the dressing in the jar and shake or stir to combine.